This was originally published in 2018 but has been updated in November 2021.

 Michel’angelo prepares picnic lunches with fresh local produce and when you pick up your picnic lunch we provide you with personalised maps of scenic picnic locations where most likely, you will be enjoying your picnic lunch with just the sounds of the birds and the sea.
 For more information on our picnics, click here.

 Visit one of Capri’s local beaches – While the beach clubs will be closed, take a relaxing “passegiatta” on perfect Autumn and Winter Days to Marina Piccola or if you’re brave, a dip in the sea.
-Gianluca grew up at Marina Piccola and his mother still lives there so a walk along Marina Piccola beach with the kids after Sunday lunch at donna’s casa is one of our favourite low season activities.
+Gianluca grew up at Marina Piccola and his mother still lives there so a walk along Marina Piccola beach with the kids after Sunday lunch at nonna’s casa is one of our favourite low season activities.
 Otherwise head down to the closed famous beach clubs of La Fontelina and Da Luigi where nature overshadows the Summer memories of VIPs, celebrities and influencers.

-Visit the museums best to see in good weather such as Villa Lysis, Villa Jovis, Certosa di San Giacomo, Villa Damecuta and the Augustus Gardens.
+Visit the museums best to see in good weather such as Villa Lysis, Villa Jovis, Villa San Michele, Certosa di San Giacomo, Villa Damecuta and the Augustus Gardens.
 The beauty and history of these spectacular locations deserve an article of itself.
 The Capri Tourism website publishes an updated list of museums open each month here.

 What if it rains?